Skip to main content

 Note: Only one MX or Z-series security appliance can be in a network unless two MXs are used in an HA pair.
 Adding more than one device type to a network will automatically convert that network to a combined network.

-1. Select the network that the devices should be added to.
+1. Select the network to which the devices should be added.

 Note: Only administrators with multiple organizations will see the organization drop-down.